Day One: Opening Addresses

 “Presuppositions for a Valid Ordination with Respect to the Restoration of the Bhikshuni Ordination in the Mulasarvastivada Tradition”

-The Dharmagupta and Mulasarvastivada ordination procedures differ concerning the number of rules kept by shikshamana (Dharmagupta six, Mulasarvastivada twelve), the texts and words recited during the bhikshuni ordination ritual, the extent of the large and small ceremonial boundaries ( mtshams, Skt. sima, Pali: sima) that are set up for the ordination ritual, and the numbers of bhikshus and bhikshunis required in the ordaining assembly.
-Thus it would be difficult for Mulasarvastivada to accept to follow and use the Dharmagupta ritual procedures to reinstate the Mulasarvastivada bhikshuni ordination.
+The Dharmaguptakaka and Mulasarvastivada ordination procedures differ concerning the number of rules kept by shikshamana (Dharmaguptakaka six, Mulasarvastivada twelve), the texts and words recited during the bhikshuni ordination ritual, the extent of the large and small ceremonial boundaries ( mtshams, Skt. sima, Pali: sima) that are set up for the ordination ritual, and the numbers of bhikshus and bhikshunis required in the ordaining assembly.
+Thus it would be difficult for Mulasarvastivada to accept to follow and use the Dharmaguptakaka ritual procedures to reinstate the Mulasarvastivada bhikshuni ordination.
 It would be better to follow the precedent the Sri Lankan Theravadas used to reinstate their bhikshuni ordination.
 The re-ordination conferred there was based on the precedent of the strengthening procedure (Pali: dalhikamma) followed, for instance, when bhikkhus ordained according to the procedures of the Sri Lankan division of Theravada have been re-ordained according to those of the Burmese division of Theravada.
 In such cases, the re-ordained bhikkhus were permitted to keep their seniority.

 Dr. Shayne Clarke, McMaster University, Hamilton, Canada